Reconfigurable Physical Unclonable Function based on SOT-MRAM Chips: Results

-Figure \ref{fig:Reconfig}F summarizes the mean value of Inter-reconfig.
-HD among 50 reconfigured keys, which is calculated as 0.5000 (fluctuating within 0.4973$\sim$0.5022), demonstrating the stability and effectiveness of the reconfiguration operation.
-Notably, our proposal supports bi-directional reconfiguration, i.e., multiple writing of FF-00-FF and/or 00-FF-00.
-The reconfigurability originates from the relatively independent distribution of C2C and D2D variability in the temporal and spatial domains, as illustrated by the switching probability map in Fig. \ref{fig:Reconfig}G, with the independence reinforced by the XOR operation.
-Figure \ref{fig:Reconfig}H presents the good distribution of Inter-reconfig.
-HD over 50 times.
-The correlation matrix in Fig. \ref{fig:Reconfig}I confirms the non-linearity and non-correlation among these reconfigured keys.
-The other 00-FF-00 polarized writing also shows good reconfigurability and good independence among generated keys (see Fig. \ref{figSI:Reconfig0} and \ref{figSI:Reconfig002FF200}).
+Figure \ref{fig:Reconfig}F shows that the mean value of the inter-reconfiguration HD among 50 reconfigured keys was calculated as 0.5000 within a range of 0.4973$\sim$0.5022, which demonstrates the stability and effectiveness of the proposed strategy.
+Notably, the strategy supports bidirectional reconfiguration (i.e., multiple writing of FF–00–FF and/or 00–FF–00).
+The reconfigurability originates from the relatively independent distributions of C2C and D2D variability in the temporal and spatial domains, reinforced by XOR postprocessing, as shown by the switching probability map in Fig. \ref{fig:Reconfig}G. Figure \ref{fig:Reconfig}H presents the distribution of the inter-reconfiguration HD for 50 reconfigured keys.
+The correlation matrix in Fig. \ref{fig:Reconfig}I confirms the nonlinearity and non-correlation among these reconfigured keys.
+Generating keys using 00–FF–00 polarized writing also resulted in good reconfigurability and independence (Fig. \ref{figSI:Reconfig0} and \ref{figSI:Reconfig002FF200}).
 We demonstrate the feasibility and reconfigurability of the proposed rPUF design.
-The 128 Kb capacity of SOT-MRAM enables large CRPs and unlimited reconfiguration counts.
-The uniqueness, randomness, and reliability of the PUF are verified at the chip level.
-The following subsection details the CMOS versus SOT-MTJ temperature compensation mechanism and its impact on reconfiguration operations and performance in the proposed rPUF.
+The 128 kb capacity of the SOT-MRAM chip enabled a large CRP space and unlimited reconfiguration.
+The uniqueness, randomness, and reliability of the rPUF were verified at the chip level.